rjfarmer/mesaplot/README.md

 ````

 Data can be accessed as m.hist.data['COLUMN_NAME'] or m.hist.COLUMN_NAME.
 The second option is
 also tab completable.
-The header information is either m.hist.head['COL_NAME'] or m.hist.COL_NAME.
+The header information is either m.hist.head['COLUMN_NAME'] or m.hist.COLUMN_NAME.

 ### Profile files
 To load a profile file its: